 - Passport free page

-If you’re traveling through Asia there are no shortage of photo shops offering passport photos.
+If you’re travelling through Asia there is no shortage of photoshops offering passport photos.
 If you miss that don’t fret.
-Along the street outside of the Myanmar Embassy you will find several shops offering this service along with help filling out the forms if required.
+Along the street outside of the Myanmar Embassy, you will find several shops offering this service along with help filling out the forms if required.
 There are even pop-up shops out of the back of vans.

 This could be that one time you hand your passport to some stranger in a van!

 Myanmar Visa in Bangkok Good to Know